-Applications open for 2023 & 2024!
-Apply today
+Applications open for 2024 programs.
+Apply for free today

-Dental Internships in Greece
+Dental Internships in Athens

-Dental Internships in Greece
+Dental Internships in Athens

 This is one of the most comprehensive dental internships available.
 Interns shadow and assist professional dentists to gain valuable experience from rotations in local hospitals and clinics in Athens.
 Suitable for both pre-med and advanced dental students who are seeking surgical and non-surgical observational experience.